manetu/policyengine/docs/docs/reference/schema/mappers.md

 | `PolicyDomain` | Required | Not supported |
 | `PolicyDomainReference` | Optional | Optional |

 For `PolicyDomainReference`, you must provide either `rego` (inline) or `rego_filename` (external file), but not both.
-Using `rego_filename` is recommended for development as it enables IDE syntax highlighting and cleaner version control diffs.
+Using `rego_filename` is recommended for development as it enables IDE syntax highlighting and cleaner version-control diffs.

 See [PolicyDomain vs PolicyDomainReference](/reference/schema/#policydomain-vs-policydomainreference) for more details.